scottmotorrad/leaguehelper/README.md

 - [nix](http://openjdk.java.net/)

 ## Steps
-Set the LOL_HELPER_ACCOUNT_ID environment variable to the account you would like to analyze.
+Set the LOL_HELPER_ACCOUNT_ID environment variable to the account id you would like to analyze.
 This should be a 64 bit integer.
+You can get it from RAPI [here](https://developer.riotgames.com/api-methods/#summoner-v3/GET_getBySummonerName).
+It is the accountId not the id or summonerId.

 Set the RAPI_KEY environment variable to your RAPI API key ie RGAPI-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 You can get a RAPI key [here](https://developer.riotgames.com/)